testing-library/eslint-plugin-testing-library/docs/rules/prefer-screen-queries.md

 ## Rule Details

-DOM Testing Library (and other Testing Library frameworks built on top of it) exports a `screen` object which has every query (the `container` and a `debug` method).
+DOM Testing Library (and other Testing Library frameworks built on top of it) exports a `screen` object which has every query (plus the `container` and a `debug` method).
 This works better with autocomplete and makes each test a little simpler to write and maintain.
 This rule aims to force writing tests using queries directly from `screen` object rather than destructuring them from `render` result.

 Examples of **incorrect** code for this rule: